randomorder/geoserver/doc/en/developer/source/cite-test-guide/index.rst

       .. note::

-        if you don't want to do it inside the ``Makefile`` you have the option of add the variable in the command when you build the docker images.
+        if you don't want to do it inside the ``Makefile`` you have the option of adding the variable in the command when you build the docker images.

       -  To clean the local environment.

          .. code:: shell

-            make clean suite=<suite-name>
+            make clean

       -  To build the geoserver docker image locally.